 The world wants to move again.
 But how will tourism look like in the future?
 This is shown by the three travel dimensions awaycation, staycation and digital wandering

 Author: Julia Riedmeier

-Empty streets, hotels, airports.
-A picture like in a blockbuster, which suddenly became reality in 2020.
+Deserted streets, hotels, airports.
+A picture like in the blockbuster, which suddenly became a reality in 2020.
 A look outside and also on Instagram shows that this scenario almost seems like a bad dream.
-Masks, distance and hygiene rules are used to find the way back to the habitus we are used to, or into a Next Normal.
-What forms of travel escapism are there in times of Corona?
-What do the developments mean for the travel industry in the light of the NEO luxury ?
-What is behind the trend terms like staycation and awaycation?
+With masks, distance and hygiene rules, the way back to the usual habitus is sought, to a next normal.
+What forms of Travel-Escapism is there in times of Corona?
+What do the developments mean for the travel industry in the light of NEO luxury?
+What is behind trend terms like staycation and awaycation?

 Three travel dimensions - international, national, mental

 When the lockdown ended and national borders reopened, it was clear that the world wanted to move again.
-Travel providers, hotels, and airlines resumed their direct marketing measures such as newsletters or sponsored posts on Instagram.
-Flexible booking and cancellation options, images of places of longing are the core criteria and meet the desire for Vitamin Sea.
+Travel provider, hotels, Airlines resumed their direct marketing measures such as newsletters and sponsored posts on Instagram.
+Flexible booking and cancellation options, pictures of places of longing are the core criteria and meet the desire for Vitamin Sea.
 Now the question arises on an individual level: how great is the attraction of traveling?
 What about planning security, travel type and destination?
-Thus three travel dimensions have been developed in relation to one‘s own mindset and travel desire:
+So have three Travel-Dimensions developed in relation to your own mindset and travel desire:

 - Awaycation - destination revival

 - Mind and digital space wandering